DmitryPi/cryptoworld/docs/index.rst

 ..
-Crypto World documentation master file, created by sphinx-quickstart.
+CryptoWorld documentation master file, created by sphinx-quickstart.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Crypto World's documentation!
+Welcome to CryptoWorld's documentation!
 ======================================================================

 .. toctree::